-If your channel is terminated, you may be prohibited from accessing, possessing or creating any other YouTube channels.
-When a channel is terminated, the channel owner receives an email explaining the reason for the termination.
+If your channel is terminated, you may be unable to use, own or create any other YouTube channels.
+When a channel is terminated, the channel owner gets an email explaining the reason for the termination.

 Community Guidelines terminations

 Reasons channels can be terminated:

 - Repeated violations of the Community Guidelines or Terms of Service

 - A single case of severe abuse (such as predatory behaviour or spam)

 - Channels dedicated to a policy violation (like hate speech, harassment or impersonation)

 If you believe that your channel was terminated by mistake, you can appeal using this form.